Mukansanga: All you need to know about Rwanda referee who made history at Afcon 2021

 - Afcon 2021: Boost for Senegal as CAS lifts Pape Gueye suspension

-Mukansanga managed an all-female team of match officials with assistant referees Carine Atemzabong (Cameroon) and Fatiha Jermoumi (Morocco) running the lines and VAR being adjudicated by Bouchra Karboubi from Morocco.
+Mukansanga managed a team of match officials which included a female VAR, Bouchra Karboubi from Morocco.

 Before taking the pitch as the centre referee, Mukansanga had already served as the fourth official during the Malawi versus Guinea fixture which ended 1-0 in favour of the latter.